KxSystems/docs/docs/cloud/aws/index.md

 <br>
 <small>_A simplified architecture diagram for kdb+tick in Amazon Web Services_</small>

-Worthy of note in this reference architecture is the ability to place kdb+ processing functions either in one Elastic Compute Cloud (EC2) instance or distributed across many EC2 instances.
-Kdb+ processes can communicate with each other through built-in language primitives: this allows for flexibility in final design layouts.
+Worthy of note in this reference architecture is the ability to place kdb+ processing functions either in one Elastic Compute Cloud (EC2) instance or distributed across many EC2 instances. kdb+ processes can communicate with each other through built-in language primitives: this allows for flexibility in final design layouts.
 Data transportation between kdb+ processes, and overall external communication, is by low-level TCP/IP sockets.
 If two components are on the same EC2 instance, local Unix sockets can be used to reduce communication overhead.

 Many customers have tickerplants set up on their premises.
 The AWS reference architecture allows them to manage a hybrid infrastructure that communicates with tickerplants both on premises and in the cloud.
 However, the benefits of migrating on-premises solutions to the cloud are vast.
 These include flexibility, auto-scaling, improved transparency in cost management, access to management and infrastructure tools built by Amazon, quick hardware allocation and many more.
 <!--